earwig/earwigbot/docs/customizing.rst

   logged and used as the quit message when disconnecting from IRC.

 :py:class:`earwigbot.config.BotConfig` stores configuration information for the bot.
-Its docstring explains what each attribute is used for, but essentially each "node" (one of :py:attr:`config.components`, :py:attr:`wiki`, :py:attr:`tasks`, :py:attr:`tasks`, or :py:attr:`metadata`) maps to a section of the bot's :file:`config.yml` file.
+Its docstrings explains what each attribute is used for, but essentially each "node" (one of :py:attr:`config.components`, :py:attr:`wiki`, :py:attr:`tasks`, :py:attr:`tasks`, or :py:attr:`metadata`) maps to a section of the bot's :file:`config.yml` file.
 For example, if :file:`config.yml`